Construction of $p$-energy and associated energy measures on Sierpi\'{n}ski carpets: Construction of a canonical scaling limit of -energies

-\begin{rmk} When $p = 2$, such point to point estimates on a series of Sierpi\'{n}ski carpet graphs are proved in \cite{Sas}*{Appendix}, where a uniform Hanarck inequality by Barlow and Bass (see also Remark \ref{rmk.harnack}) is used.
-In \cite{Kig.CH}*{Lemma 8.5}, Kigami also gives a proof of this type estimate for all $p > \dim_{\text{ARC}}$ assuming $p$-conductive homogeneity, where he also uses some uniform H\"{o}lder estimate.
-Our proof also relies on the uniform H\"{o}lder estimate: Corollary \ref{cor.holder}. \end{rmk}
+\begin{rmk} For $p = 2$ in the SC case, such point-to-point estimates on a series of Sierpi\'{n}ski carpet graphs are proved in \cite{Sas21+}*{Appendix}, where a uniform Hanarck inequality by Barlow and Bass (see also Remark \ref{rmk.harnack}) is used.
+In \cite{Kig21+}*{Lemma 8.5}, Kigami also shows similar estimates for all $p > \dim_{\text{ARC}}$ assuming $p$-conductive homogeneity, where he also uses some uniform H\"{o}lder estimate.
+Our proof also relies on the uniform H\"{o}lder estimate: Theorem \ref{thm.holder_KM}. \end{rmk}